mkilikrates/documentation/Docker/k8s/kind/README.md

 - [prometheus](http://127.0.0.1/prometheus)
 - [alertmanager](http://127.0.0.1/alertmanager)

-*Note*: If you try to access `http://127.0.0.1/` it will fail since the idea is that you can use this path in other tests.
+*Note*: If you try to access `http://127.0.0.1/` it will fail (404) since the idea is that you can use this path and all others during your tests.

 You can add nginx official dashboards following their [documentation](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/monitoring.md#connect-and-view-grafana-dashboard)